ava/use-http/README.md

   // accepts all `fetch` options such as headers, method, etc.
   url: 'https://example.com',     // used to be `baseUrl`
   onMount: true,
+  onUpdate: []                    // everytime a variable in this array is updated, it will re-run the request (GET by default)
   data: [],                       // default for `data` field
   loading: false,                 // default for `loading` field
   interceptors: {                 // typically, `interceptors` would be added as an option to the `<Provider />`